 If you would like additional help please contact the Learning Commons in room 3L1 or by telephone at (815)835-6293

-When preparing to take your exams at the SVCC Testing Center please make yourself aware of our hours.
-When scheduling give your self plenty of time to check in and complete your exam (Minimum of 2 hours prior to close of day).
+When preparing to take your exams at the SVCC Testing Center, please be aware of our hours.
+When scheduling, give yourself plenty of time to check in and complete your exam (Minimum of 2 hours prior to the close of day).
 All exams will be stopped and collected ten minutes prior to the close of day.

 *The ALEKS Exam can only be retaken one time in a calendar year from your first attempt.